LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Introduction

+\spaceaftersection This paper aims explores the potential of Large Language-Vision Language Models (LLVMs) to understand Activities of Daily Living (ADL) which present various challenges including multiple exo-centric viewpoints, fine-grained activities with subtle motion, complex human-object interactions, and long-term temporal relationships.
 Recently, ~\cite{videochat, videollava, videollama, videochatgpt, timechat, kevin2022egovlp,Yang_2023Vid2seq} have integrated videos into LLMs, leading to the development of video-based LLVMs capable of capturing spatio-temporal features.
-However, these models are predominantly trained on large-scale web videos~\cite{webvid_data, caba2015activitynet, luo2023valley, ego4d, howto100m}, which mainly consists of sports clips, movie excerpts, and instructional videos.
-These videos, typically filmed by professionals, follow strict temporal sequences in closely controlled background (e.g., Paragliding).
-The evident temporal structure and scene semantics in such videos facilitate spatial understanding within LLVMs, as shown in~\ref{fig:teaser}.
-In contrast, ADL videos pose additional challenges, characterized by temporal unstructuredness where diverse actions may unfold concurrently within a single sequence~\cite{negin2019unsupervised}.
+However, these models are predominantly trained on large-scale web videos~\cite{kinetics, something}, which mainly consists of sports clips~\cite{caba2015activitynet}, movie scenes~\cite{webvid_data, Tapaswi2015MovieQAUS}, and instructional videos~\cite{ego4d, howto100m, sener2022assembly101}.
+These videos, typically filmed by professionals, follow strict temporal sequences in closely controlled background (e.g., \textit{Paragliding}).
+The evident temporal structure and scene semantics in such videos facilitate spatial understanding within LLVMs, as shown in Figure~\ref{fig:teaser}.
+In contrast, ADL videos pose additional challenges, characterized by lack of a strict temporal structure where diverse actions may unfold concurrently within a single sequence~\cite{negin2019unsupervised}.
 For instance, \textit{a person cooking could intermittently engage in unrelated activities like making a phone call or drinking water, disrupting the linear progression of the composite action cooking}.
 Consequently, existing LLVMs trained on web videos struggle to capture such visually perplexing dynamics inherent in ADL scenarios.
-Moreover, unlike specialized video architectures designed for understanding ADL~\cite{glimpse, Baradel_BMVC, das2020vpn, vpn++, pivit, Gupta2015CrossMD, video_as_space_time}, these LLVMs lack explicit utilization of cues like 3D poses or object encodings, which are crucial for understanding ADL.
-These cues aid in learning view-invariant representations and capturing fine-grained details essential for interpreting complex human activities.
+Moreover, unlike specialized video architectures designed for understanding ADL~\cite{glimpse, Baradel_BMVC, das2020vpn, vpn++, pivit, Gupta2015CrossMD, video_as_space_time}, these LLVMs lack explicit utilization of cues like 3D skeletons or human-object interactions (HOIs), which are crucial for understanding ADL.
+These cues facilitate the learning of view-invariant representations and capture fine-grained details essential for interpreting complex human activities.
 Hence, the current limitations in understanding ADL stem from the lack of instruction tuning of LLVMs on real-world multiview ADL datasets captured in indoor settings and the simplistic design of LLVMs with holistic operations.